shehzadashiq/aws-bootcamp-cruddur-2023/journal/week11.md

 ## Week X Sync tool for static website hosting

+Create a bucket to host the frontend

+`aws s3 mb s3://tajarba.com`

 Create the following scripts `static-build` and `sync` in `bin/frontend` and set them as executable

 ```sh